KSDunne/twenty_one/README.md

 - An intuitive game interface
 - An ability to read the rules of the game
 - An ability to personalise the game by adding a name
-- The ability to restart the game seemlessly in the terminal
+- The ability to restart the game seemlessly in the terminal, after you have finished playing a game

 ## User stories